Heart valve disease

 Lifestyle and home remedies

-If you have heart valve disease, your health care team may suggest making lifestyle changes.
+If you have heart valve disease, your healthcare team may suggest making lifestyle changes.
 Try these steps:

 Pregnancy